A first look into the carbon footprint of federated learning: Experiments

 \section{Experiments}

-This paper provides extensive estimates across different type of tasks and datasets, including image classification with CIFAR10 \cite{krizhevsky2009learning}, and ImageNet \cite{russakovsky2015imagenet}, and keyword spotting with Speech Commands \cite{speechcommands}.
+This article provides extensive estimates across different types of tasks and datasets, including image classification with CIFAR10 \citep{krizhevsky2009learning}, FEMNIST~\citep{mnist,cohen2017emnist}, and ImageNet \citep{russakovsky2015imagenet}, speech processing with keyword spotting on Speech Commands \citep{speechcommands} and speech recognition with CommonVoice \citep{ardila2020common}.
 First, we provide an estimate of the carbon footprint following different realistic FL setups.
-Then, we conduct an in-depth analysis of these results to highlight the potential gains observed with FL.
+Then, we conduct an in-depth analysis of these results to highlight the differences observed.